 What Can You Do?

 For some of us, sleep deficiency is a choice we make in order to extend our nights.
 For others, it’s an ongoing battle that involves trying countless “sleep remedies” and lying awake in bed for hours on end.
 Thankfully, there are a few simple steps you can take to sleep better.
+Many people ignore the need to get enough sleep which can build over time and result in a number of health issues in years to come.

 The first step-and the most obvious one-is to buy a great pillow and a good mattress.
 Mattresses are fairly expensive, which leads to people reusing mattresses for decades on end.
 Not only is this gross, it can seriously hamper your sleep.
 Look for a mattress with technology that fits your needs, whether it be a firm design that provides cool airflow or a soft mattress with added edge support.